June 12, 2018 | Purdue University Global

 Health care is experiencing unprecedented growth.
-Over 2.3 million new health care jobs are expected between 2014 and 2024—more than any other industry.
-That means 1 in 4 new jobs will be in nursing and health care.
-A look at how the industry is evolving, where the new occupations are, and what education and skills will be needed to fill them can help current and future health care workers prepare to take advantage of opportunities in this dynamic field.
+According to the Bureau of Labor Statistics (BLS), health care jobs are expected to grow 18% between 2016 and 2026—more than any other industry.
+This article will review how the industry is evolving, where the new occupations are, and what education and skills will be needed to fill them

 Strong Outlook for Health Care and Nursing Jobs Over Next Decade

-Between population changes, technical advances, growing health needs, and insurance reform, it’s an exciting time to be in health care.
-A confluence of several factors will contribute to an almost inevitable growth in the field:
+With population changes, technical advances, growing health needs, and insurance reform, it’s an exciting time to be in health care.
+A confluence of factors will contribute to an almost inevitable growth in the field:

-- A growing population: The U.S. population will grow to approximately 359.4 million by 2030—more people means a greater need for health care services.
+- A growing population: The U.S. population will grow from 327.5 million in 2018 to approximately 359.4 million by 2030, according to Census.gov—more people means a greater need for health care services.

 - Medical advances: Improvements in technology and medicine, including widespread use of electronic health records (EHRs), mean more jobs for workers who have the skills to provide related health services.

 - Increased emphasis on preventive care: With health care reform, more people have coverage for basic and routine care.
 The Robert Wood Johnson Foundation and Urban Institute studied five U.S. cities that had some of the largest increases in demands for health services after the Affordable Care Act was enacted in 2010.
 The health care providers they interviewed reported hiring more staff, opening new sites, and extending their hours.

 - Shortage of doctors: An acute physician shortage in the face of growing demand opens up job opportunities for nurses as well as physician and medical assistants.
 The Association of American Medical Colleges suggests that the United States could see a shortage of nearly 120,000 physicians by 2030.